hyperkot/event/README.md

 So i can afford myself to write a long and hard-to-maintain code just to ensure that code analysis and instrumenting tools run in the most effective and effective way.
 It also helps to lower the complexity of code.
+- There was no comments initially.
+I added them only before making this repo public.
+I'm used to comment source with jsdocs when needed but not in case of TypeScript - it has more meta data described by it's syntax than jsdocs could support.
+So jsdocs here would be just excessive the only thing to expect from comments is descriptions.

 ## Dependencies